apache/cordova-medic/README.md

 **cordova-config.json**: Installation-specific file that defines miscellaneous parameters like CouchDB host and port, and email credentials. *Only a sample of this file is provided in the repo, with a `.sample` extension.*

 **private.py**: Python file containing sensitive configuration. *Only a sample of this file is provided in the repo, with a `.sample` extension.*

+**github.passwd**: File containing one line: a username and password for authenticating GitHub hooks. *Only a sample of this file is provided in the repo, with a `.sample` extension.*

 [couchdb]:          http://couchdb.apache.org/
 [python]:           https://www.python.org/downloads/